Flyers return from break with 3-2 win over Kraken in OT

+Philadelphia improved to 5-0-1 in its last six games, continuing the team’s turnaround since losing 10 straight in late November and early December.

+”In the third period we recognized that we were pretty fortunate to be in the position that we were in and we started to come out and have a better mindset,” interim coach Mike Yeo said.

-James van Riemsdyk’s second goal of the game with 5:13 left in regulation pulled the Flyers even at 2.
-He scored 15 seconds after Seattle’s Jeremy Lauzon scored his first of the season after having a goal disallowed by goaltender interference earlier in the period.
+James van Riemsdyk’s second goal of the night with 5:13 left in regulation pulled the Flyers even at 2.
+He scored 15 seconds after Seattle’s Jeremy Lauzon got his first of the season after having a goal disallowed by goaltender interference earlier in the period.

-But the lead was gone in a blink as van Riemsdyk beat Kraken goalie Philipp Grubauer for the second time in the game.
+But the lead was gone in a blink when van Riemsdyk beat Kraken goalie Philipp Grubauer for the second time in the game.
+Van Riemsdyk also scored on a power play at 4:44 of the first period and has five goals in the past six games.

+”Anytime you can get one to go you get that confidence and you start playing a little more free,” van Riemsdyk said. ”I think generally that’s why those things come in a bunch.”

-Martin Jones made 34 saves and the Flyers improved to 5-0-1 in their last six.
+Martin Jones made 34 saves and kept the Flyers close with Seattle dominating most of the first two periods.
+Seattle doubled the Flyers in shots over the first 40 minutes and generated numerous scoring chances but failed to build a lead.

-Van Riemsdyk scored on a power play at 4:44 of the first.
-Yanni Gourde answered with a power-play goal of his own later in the period to tie it.

 Seattle appeared to take the lead with 14:03 remaining in the third when Lauzon’s shot from the point and through traffic beat Jones.
 Philadelphia challenged, claiming goalie interference, and the goal was disallowed after a video review determined Seattle’s Jaden Schwartz had impeded Jones in the crease.

+”Overall we played a really good game.
+But down the stretch, I think we just need to tighten things up,” Lauzon said. ”We’ve seen that happen too many times for our team this year.
+So I just think moving forward it’s something that we need to take pride in.”

-Both teams were on the ice for the first time since Dec.
-18 to due COVID-19 protocols causing postponements and the NHL taking a longer holiday break around Christmas.
+Both teams played for the first time since Dec.
+18 due to COVID-19 protocols causing postponements and the NHL taking a longer holiday break than planned around Christmas.
 Seattle had four games postponed, while the Flyers had two postponed by all the recent schedule changes.

-Despite the long break, Seattle looked the stronger side through two periods, doubling the Flyers in shots and generating numerous scoring chances but failing to find a go-ahead goal.

 GIROUX’S MARK